 - Collaboration: Students should need to interact with each other and make decisions together.
 Avoid a project that can be easily divided up among team members just to come together at the end.

 - Individual accountability: Individual accountability ensures that each student has mastered the content.

 - Team accountability: Team accountability encourages the team to create a quality product.

-This table lists five successful team projects used by UMN instructors.
-Each project has an explanation of how the above chracteristics are met.
+This table lists five successful team projects used by UMTC instructors.
+Each project has an explanation of how the above characteristics are met.